Bramson ORT College

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Bramson ORT College are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Bramson ORT College are Cardiovascular technologists and technicians, Surgeons, Physicians, Architectural & engineering managers, and Nuclear medicine technologists and medical dosimetrists

 The most specialized majors at Bramson ORT College are Legal (14 degrees awarded), Computer and Information Sciences and Support Services (36 degrees), Health (81 degrees), Engineering Technologies (6 degrees), and Business (54 degrees) (as of 2016).